Sapd/HeadsetControl/README.md

 ## Summary

 A tool to control certain aspects of USB-connected headsets on Linux.
-Currently support is provided for adjusting sidetone, getting battery state, controlling LEDs and setting the inactive time.
+Currently, support is provided for adjusting sidetone, getting battery state, controlling LEDs, and setting the inactive time.
 See below for which headset supports which feature.

 ### Sidetone